A suribachi is a Japanese mortar.

-They can come in a wide range of sizes, anywhere from 4 to 12 inches (10 to 30 cm) wide.
+It can come in a wide range of sizes, anywhere from 10 to 30 cm (4 to 12 inches) wide.

 The ridges inside help to grind things up more easily.
 There are several standard patterns for the ridges: circular pattern, daisy-wheel or what looks like commas.
 The ridges are called “kushi-no-me.”

 The pestle is called a “surikogi.”
 It is made of wood, so that the ridges in the ceramic bowl don’t get worn down.
-Traditionally, they were made from thick branches from the Japanese Prickly Ash tree, the same tree that the spice sansho comes from.
+Traditionally, the pestle was made from thick branches from the Japanese Prickly Ash tree, the same tree that the spice sansho comes from.
 The bark was left on, so that some of the spice taste would go into the food.
 Now, surikogi are made out of wood such as cedar turned on a lathe.